 I decided to go with a sunflower with the leaves and the flower completely removable and attachable in a minute.

 The stem of the flower is a cotton bodysuit that I purchased in a light green.
 Since the green was not appropriate for a stem, I repainted it with a brighter green using fabric paint.

-I made the leaves of the out of green color felt material.
-I drew the leaves freehand and cut them out.
+I drew the leaves freehand on green color felt and cut them out.
 I hand-stitched the veins on the leaves with a darker green.
 The leaves were then attached to the hands of the bodysuit with Velcro.
 This made the leaves removable and re-attachable in a jiffy.